National Assembly Moves to Create New State in Southwest, Details Emerge

 Since the inauguration of the 10th National Assembly, several bills to create new states have been introduced in the ongoing constitutional amendment.
 The proposal for new states has cut across all regions, mostly in the southeast and southwest.

-If the moves were successful, it would be the first time in the history of the country that a new state was created during democracy.
+If the moves are successful, it would be the first time in the country's history that a new state is created during democracy.

 State creation: Lawyer explains what should be done